fluid-project/jira-to-11ty/src/issues/FLUID-3347.md

   ]
 }
 ---
 Colin Clark says "Taking a look at the HTML file, I'm reminded that there are better strategies for switching between local testing data and the real thing, instead of commenting out code.
-Typically we check the window.location property to determine if the page is being hosted at a file:// URL instead of http://.
+Typically we check the window\.location property to determine if the page is being hosted at a file:// URL instead of http\://.
 In that case, just load the test data automatically."

 The html file being referred to is infusion-builder/html/CustomBuild.html around line 98, where the data is loaded from a file vs dynamically assembled from the json files.
 I've commented out the code for each usage.
 Find a better way to do this.